node-red/designs/designs/node-messaging-api.md

 author to create a flow that can react to the different types of event - status, error and done.

 This node will be very similar in design to the Catch/Status node.
+However, it will *not* offer the default 'Handle all' type of behaviour the others do.
+The user *must* target it at specific nodes in the flow.
+They could chose to select all, but it would not be a top-level menu option as it is with the Catch/Status nodes.

 #### Timeout handling